 When it comes to International Women’s Day, we want to celebrate women who inspire us.
 And who better than Olivia Smith?

-The ultimate GG girl inspiration, Olivia tell us in her story in her own words…
+The ultimate GG girl inspiration, and our Balance Range Ambassador, Olivia tell us her story in her own words…

 “And I’m afraid this treatment does mean you will lose all your hair.”
 Are the only words that echoed around my head that day at the hospital.
 Forget the cancer, forget the operations, forget the hospital stays, what about my hair?